moggieuk/Happy-Hare/doc/leds.md

 <p align=center><img src="/doc/leds/led_configuration.png" alt='LED Configuration' width='100%'></p>

 > [!NOTE]
 > All the default LED effects are defined in the read-only `mmu_leds.cfg`.
-You can create your woen but be careful to note the `[mmu_led_effect]` definition - this is a wrapper around `[led_effect]` that will create the effect on the specified LED range (typically 1-N; N=number of gates) but also duplicate on each LED individually.
-This is especially useful on the MMU where you want per-gate effect.
+You can create your own but be careful and note the `[mmu_led_effect]` definition - this is a wrapper around `[led_effect]` that will create the effect on the specified LED range (segment) but also duplicate the effect on each LED individually.
+This is especially useful on the MMU where you want per-gate effects.

 <br>

 ## ![#f03c15](/doc/f03c15.png) ![#c5f015](/doc/c5f015.png) ![#1589F0](/doc/1589F0.png) LED Effects
-Happy Hare LED effects are 100% implemented in `mmu_software.cfg` as macros so you can review if you want to tweak and create your own modifications.
+Happy Hare LED effects are 100% implemented in `mmu_leds.cfg` as macros so you can review if you want to tweak and create your own modifications.
 I would caution that you make sure you understand the logic before doing so, and in most cases you may just want to tweak the effects defined in `mmu_macro_vars.cfg` to customize.
 The macros work by intercepting changes of the Happy Hare's print state machine, changes in actions it is performing and changes to the "gate_map" containing gate status and filament color.

-The default effects which are both functional as well as adding a little color are summerized here:
+The default effects, which are both functional as well as adding a little color, are summerized here:

   | State | LED at each Gate &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; | Filament Exit (E.g. Bowden tube) |
   | ----- | ------------ | ----------------------------------- |